-CDBG will leverage Minnesota Housing Rehab funds such as POHP, RRDL, and single family rehab.
-In addition, Rural Development and Public Annual Action Plan

-Facility Authority funds for public facility projects.
-Local, EDA, and HRA funds.
-Private loans through banks.
+CDBG will leverage Minnesota Housing Rehab funds such as POHP, RRDL, and single-family rehab.
+In addition, Rural Development and Public Facility Authority funds for public facility projects, local EDA/HRA funds, and private loans through banks.

 If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan